ajmcmiddlin/appetite-for-dysfunction/transcript.md

 Property based testing is a very powerful technique, as our tests are no longer limited to the examples that we can think of and can be bothered writing.
 We can now express our tests in terms of every possible value our function might get, and let a machine execute as many cases as we can be bothered waiting for.
-It also forces us to think about the software we're writing in a more abstract sense, rather than focusing on specific examples.
+It also forces us to think about the software we're writing in terms of every possible scenario, rather than focusing on specific examples.

 ## State machine testing

 While very powerful, and very well suited to testing referentially transparent functions, property based testing in this form is less well equipped to test the higher level properties of stateful systems.
-We might write our web application as a referentially transparent expression, but there are a whole slew of properties that involve the system's state and interactions with the outside world.
+We might write our web application as a referentially transparent expression, but there are a whole slew of properties that involve the system's state and interactions with the outside world when the software is running.
 Just as Claessen and Hughes brought property based testing to Haskell in 2000 with QuickCheck, they then went on to deliver a solution to this problem in their 2002 paper on monadic QuickCheck.
 Again following in QuickCheck's footsteps, `hedgehog` has an implementation of property based state machine testing that greatly simplifies testing stateful software.

 In short, this approach comprises the following steps: